-Lance Hulme holds degrees from the Yale University School of Music (DMA), the Eastman School of Music (MM), and the University of Minnesota (BM).
-He also studied at the Universität für Musik in Vienna, Austria.
+Lance Hulme studied at the Yale University School of Music (DMA, MMA), the Eastman School of Music (MM) and the University of Minnesota (BM) and he also studied at the Universität für Musik in Vienna, Austria.

 From the beginning, Lance Hulme pursued an eclectic musical career encompassing many different aspects of music-making.
-His career as conductor began with the premiere of a piece written for his high school orchestra in suburban St. Paul, Minnesota.
-Throughout his undergraduate study of classical composition, Lance Hulme played keyboards in various jazz bands and other ensembles, wrote and directed musicals and stage music and transcribed and arranged music for other performers.
+His first conducting appearance was the premiere of a piece written for his high school orchestra.
+Throughout his undergraduate study of classical composition, Lance Hulme played keyboards in various jazz and pop groups, wrote and directed musicals and stage music and transcribed and arranged music for other performers.
 An interim period followed where he was keyboardist for the jazz-fusion band Dreamscape and was associated with the then Minnesota Composers Forum.
-Following graduate study, he went to Vienna, Austria on a Fulbright Grant, staying in Europe for seventeen years.
-During that time, he co-founded and directed Ensemble Surprise, an eclectic chamber ensemble which featured “700 years of new music”, of which he was the “Rector Spiritus who knows exactly what to do with such an ensemble” (Die Rheinpfalz) He also worked as a freelance musician, arranger and transcriber for a wide variety of institutions, ensembles and individuals and taught at various institutions.
-As solo pianist, he has been described as “a carefully prepared virtuoso” (Die Badische Neueste Nachrichten) and continues to perform and accompany vocal musicians.
-An offer to teach brought him back to the U.S. and he is presently professor at North Carolina Central University where he teaches music theory, aural skills and composition.
+Following graduate study, he went to Vienna, Austria on a Fulbright Grant, staying in Europe for seventeen years (Hulme’s wife is mezzo-soprano Clara O’Brien).
+During that time, he co-founded and directed Ensemble Surprise, an eclectic chamber ensemble which featured “700 years of new music”, of which he was the “Rector Spiritus who knows exactly what to do with such an ensemble”.
+(Die Rheinpfalz) He also worked as a freelance musician, arranger and transcriber for a wide variety of ensembles and individuals and taught at various institutions.
+As pianist, he has been described as “a carefully prepared virtuoso”.
+(Die Badische Neueste Nachrichten)

 Hulme’s interests also include music technology, both as composer and educator.
+He was teaching assistant in the Center for Studies in Music Technology (CSMT) at Yale University and a long-time guest artist at the Center for Art and Technology (ZKM).
 His compositions using computers have been presented in many venues including interactive collaborations with choreographers and visual artists.
+Most recently, he has worked extensively with dance real-time installations at the Modern Repertory Dance Theatre.
 His educational software uses technology to achieve remarkable results in aural skills and music fundamentals.
 He is also a sound engineer and has produced many recordings including his own compact disk release with Albany Records.